 - explain to your users what will happen to data they submit using these services;

 - contact the IT Security Team via the ICT Service Desk for advice on using online applications and data security.

 - use cloud applications to collect any data considered to be ‘sensitive’ under the Data Protection Act, including a person's racial or ethnic origin, political opinions, religious beliefs, trade union membership, physical or mental health, sexual orientation, and the commission or alleged commission of any offence.
-See College's for more information.
+See College's Information Security Policy for more information.

 We provide the Qualtrics survey tool to College members free of charge.